Kampala International University in Tanzania

-Kampala International University in Tanzania (KIUT) is a private university in Dar es Salaam, Tanzania.
+Kampala International University in Tanzania (KIUT) is a private university located in Gongo la Mboto ward of Ilala City in Dar es Salaam, Tanzania.

 History

 Kampala International University in Tanzania (KIUT) was established in Tanzania in 2008 as a Dar es Salaam Constituent College of Kampala International University in Uganda.
 It was then known as Dar es Salaam Constituent College affiliated to the Kampala International University (KIU-DCC).
 The main goal of the college was to run academic and professional courses offered by Kampala International University (KIU) through the Open and Distance Learning (ODL) mode of course delivery.